Mutual exchange enables you to swap your home with another resident living in a housing association or council owned property.

 - If the property is unsuitable for the household wanting to move in

-- If the property has been adapted for the current tenant who has disabilities
+- If the property has been adapted for the current resident who has disabilities

 - If the property is within our sheltered accommodation and the exchange partner does not meet the housing for older people criteria